Monday, November 14, 2016

 The fourth step in this production process, is for the camera to again be on a two shot for Jordan to wrap up the "Five Questions" interview.
 He thanks Jaylaan for being his guest, thanks the viewers for watching, then signs off giving his name to conclude the piece.

 Once the parts are all successfully shot, then the editing takes place.
 When finished, "Five Questions" will have a professional polish, with the look of two cameras shooting the questions and answers, not just one.
+Also, add some background music to the interview to give it even more pop and polish.

 Thursday, September 8, 2016